incepter/react-async-states/packages/docs/docs/api/2-create-source.md

 If used at a module level, it will give you a state that is accessible from all over your application.

-If you are curious how it works, you can read [it here](/docs/faq/how-the-library-works#how-source-works-).

 The source object has the following properties:

 | Property          | Type                                                              | Description                                                                                   |